Help Us Purchase Two Much Needed Boats

 She hopes her video will help reduce unnecessary animal deaths. http://tahminehs.com

-The genesis of our houseboats and our missions came prior to the gulf oil spill.
+The genesis of our missions came prior to the gulf oil spill.
 The number of rescued birds, sea turtles, and sea mammals that had ingested plastic items had increased dramatically.
 America’s coastal seafood stocks have been steadily declining.
 We investigated why it was occurring and how to fix it.
 We quickly discovered that many of America’s most critical coastal wildlife habitats are collection points for trash and storm debris.
 Worse yet, most of these areas have NEVER been cleaned up.

 Generating publicity results in educating the public and you can easily make a contribution to this aspect of our mission.
 You can become a Facebook, Twitter, and all around social marketing activist for us.

 Our schedule is posted on our site and updated on a regular basis.
 We encourage you to come and meet us if our paths cross or you happen to be taking a vacation in a nearby area.

 Wounded Nature’s beach clean up is stopping this toxic buildup, educating the public, and saving wildlife in the process.

 Please make a donation to Wounded Nature – Working Veterans